pedropankaj/SecureAngularLogin/README.md

- After long serach I didn't find any good and working Tutorials how to integrate crypto in Angular2 so i will give a little input how to do it - Maybe its not the best way but it works and its secure!
+ After long serach I didn't find any good and working Tutorials how to integrate crypto in Angular2 so i will give a little input how to do it - Maybe its not the best way but it works

+ ***
+ Remember AngularJS is on the client site.. your key will be visible for developers!!
+ I use this to get a bit secure for a little man in the middle attack!!
  Output: